6.22.2.1. Academic Warning

 • The student achieves academic good standing.
 The student is no longer on warning.

-• The student achieves the required term (semester) GPA of 2.2 or higher, but his/her/their cumulative GPA is still such that he/she/they is not in academic good standing.
+• The student achieves the required term (semester) GPA of 2.2 or higher, but their cumulative GPA is still such that they are not in academic good standing.
 As long as the student continues to achieve a term (semester) GPA of 2.2 or better, the student stays on warning.
-Eventually the student should achieve academic good standing, at which time he/she/they is taken off warning.
+Eventually the student should achieve academic good standing, at which time they are taken off warning.

 • The student does not earn the required term (semester) GPA of 2.2 and also does not attain academic good standing.
 The student is placed on academic probation.